unfoldingWord/uw-content-validation/src/demos/book-package-check/README.md

   // Specifying maximumSimilarMessages and extractLength is just to show off options
-  //  -- those fields are not necessary (or normal) here maximumSimilarMessages='3'
+  //  -- those fields are not necessary (or normal) here maximumSimilarMessages='4' // Default is 3 -- 0 means don't suppress
-  // extractLength='13' // Default is 10
+  extractLength='15' // Default is 10
   />
 ```